usnistgov/ARIAC/docs/tutorials/tutorial_6.rst

-- :inline-python:`VacuumGripperState`: Message class for the vacuum gripper state.
-This is used to determine the current state of the vacuum gripper.
+- :inline-python:`VacuumGripperState`: Message class for the vacuum gripper state (see `VacuumGripperState.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/VacuumGripperState.msg>`_).
+This message is used to determine if the gripper is enabled or disabled, if an object is attached, and the type of the gripper.

     .. code-block:: python
         :lineno-start: 7